Washburn Ichabods men's basketball

 The Washburn Ichabods men's basketball team represents Washburn University in Topeka, Kansas, in the NCAA Division II men's basketball competition.
-The team is currently coached by Brett Ballard, who is in his first year at the helm.
+The team is currently coached by Brett Ballard, who is in his eighth year at the helm.
 Ballard replaced Bob Chipman, who retired after the 2016–17 season.
 The Ichabods currently compete in the Mid-America Intercollegiate Athletics Association (MIAA).
 The basketball team plays its home games in Lee Arena on campus.